puppimaniax13/MusicDiscsPlus-Remastered-FABRIC/README.md

 This mod will add a variety of music discs with songs provided by you!
 Resource pack dependant!

 ## How to Customize Your Resourcepack
-First you will want to download the resource pack from (https://www.curseforge.com/minecraft/mc-mods/musicdiscsplus)here
+First you will want to download the [resource pack](https://github.com/puppimaniax13/MusicDiscsPlus-Resource-Pack).

+Make sure to thouroughly follow